3 Top Stocks You Can Buy on Sale

 *Stock Advisor returns as of August 1, 2017

-Maxx Chatsko has no position in any stocks mentioned.
-The Motley Fool owns shares of and recommends Kinder Morgan.
-The Motley Fool owns shares of General Electric.
+Tyler Crowe owns shares of Cleveland-Cliffs.
+The Motley Fool recommends The Greenbrier Companies.
 The Motley Fool has a disclosure policy.